nikitarudakov/tac/README.md

-# Traffic-Analyst-CLI
+# CLI for File Management
-CLI for Traffic Analysis and Reporting
+CLI for managing files on local computer